-Bradford Adele Rowley adele.rowley@bradford.gov.uk

-Calderdale Ian Ross ian@penninelearning.com

-Kirklees Ian Ross ian@penninelearning.com

-Leeds Helen Rivers helen.rivers@leeds.gov.uk
+Bradford Adele Rowley adele.rowley@bradford.gov.uk Kirklees Jake Womack jake@penninelearning.com Leeds Helen Rivers helen.rivers@leeds.gov.uk

 General enquiries@penninelearning.com

 Enriching RE through engagement with faith communities

 Diversity is multi-faceted and does not only apply to ethnicity or faith.
 Nevertheless, engagement with people of different faiths is a critical element of RE and of nurturing tolerance and understanding.
 This can take the form of a visit to a faith community or receiving a visitor in an assembly, class or special event.
 It may be done on-line as well as face-to-face.
 Many schools find it invaluable to arrange such engagement to help students to broaden their understanding and experience of our communities and world.